 I. To implement the Taiwan Fellowship (hereinafter referred to as “the Fellowship”), and encourage experts and scholars overseas who are interested in topics related to the Republic of China (Taiwan), cross-strait relations, mainland China, the Asia Pacific, and Sinology to pursue advanced studies at Taiwan’s universities, colleges or research institutions, the Ministry of Foreign Affairs (MOFA) of the Republic of China (Taiwan) has issued the following guidelines.

 II.
 A scholar’s field of study should be in the social sciences and humanities, with a topic related to

 III.
 The Fellowship recipients (herein referred to as “the recipients”) are as follows:

 A. foreign nationals who are professors, associate professors, assistant professors, post-doctoral researchers, doctoral candidates, or doctoral program students at related departments of overseas universities, or are research fellows at an equivalent level in academic institutions abroad;

-Those who are currently conducting research, teaching, or studying in Taiwan are ineligible.
+Those who are currently conducting research, teaching, or studying in

 IV.
 The Fellowship includes the following: